 - A. Various terminologies are used to describe affiliated entities and activities.
 The terminology used in Section 1. designates functions and organizational structures.
-NAST policies and standards are applied according to these functions and organizational structures, irrespective of the terminology used to designate them. - B. A branch campus is normally considered 1) a separate institution within the same corporate structure as the main campus, and 2) geographically apart from the main campus.
+NAST policies and standards are applied according to these functions and organizational structures, irrespective of the terminology used to designate them. - B. A branch campus is typically considered an additional location of an institution that is geographically apart and independent of the main campus of the institution and typically: - 1. is permanent in nature;

-- C. A branch normally offers a complete program leading to an academic credential or provides community education services, and has a significant amount of local responsibility for administrative control and academic affairs. - D. The branch may publish its own catalog. - E. An extension ordinarily does not offer a complete program of study leading to an academic credential.
-Extension activities may include courses in programs offered for credit off-campus or through continuing education, evening, or weekend divisions. - F. In extension and similar services, on-campus faculty have a substantive role in the design and implementation of programs. - G. Accreditation in theatre does not automatically transfer when a branch campus becomes independent or if an extension facility becomes a branch campus.
+- 2. offers courses in educational programs leading to a degree, certificate, or other recognized educational credential; - 3. has its own faculty and administrative or supervisory organization; and - 4. has its own budgetary and hiring authority. - C. An additional location is typically considered a facility geographically apart from the main campus of the institution at which the institution offers at least 50 percent of a program and may qualify as a branch campus. - D. An extension ordinarily does not offer a complete program of study leading to an academic credential.
+Extension activities may include courses in programs offered for credit off-campus or through continuing education, evening, or weekend divisions. - E. In extension and similar services, on-campus faculty have a substantive role in the design and implementation of programs. - F. Accreditation in theatre does not automatically transfer when a branch campus or other entity becomes independent or if an other entity becomes a branch campus.